jcott/GACDProject/README.md

 -  dataframe compileFeature  is made out of al the above. via cbind and a join

 - final result of loop through test and train
--  featureRESULT   is  result of the append of the test en train data and witten to <workdr>/samsung_activity.csv
+-  featureRESULT   is  result of the append of the test en train data and witten to workdir file samsung_activity.csv

 -  second  dataset:
    featureRESULT is grouped on Subject,ActivityName, and a avarage is calculated for the measures  in df meanRESULT